Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 Next place the percolator on a hot surface (your campfire or stove).
 As the water begins to boil, it rises out of a small pipe inside the percolator and drips through the basket full of coffee grounds.

 A camping coffee percolator is easy to use.
 It also requires minimal cleanup.
-It’s a great choice for car camping trips but is too heavy to lug around if you’re backpacking.
+It’s a great choice to make coffee when camping out of your car, but is likely too heavy to lug around when you’re backpacking.

 Be careful when using a percolator though – an inattentive job can quickly lead to an overly thick, overly bitter cup of joe if you’re not careful.